AlexanderSinzig/MinionLootMechanic/README.md

 # MinionLootMechanic
-A part of a minion command system like the one in 'Overflord'
+A part of a minion command system like the one in 'Overlord'